eugenia1984/english/glossary.md

 `I saw an odd pattern in the data.` -> Meaning the pattern in the data was different.

-- **organizational psychology** is a field of psychology that studies how people interact within groups, particularly in workplace settings.
+- **organizational psychology**: is a field of psychology that studies how people interact within groups, particularly in workplace settings.
 It focuses on understanding workplace dynamics, employee behavior, and organizational structure to improve the work environment and increase productivity.

 - **organized**: means arranged or planned well, making sure everything is where it should be or done at the right time.
 For instance, She keeps the Trello board very organized.
 It means she arranges and manages the Trello board (a tool for organizing tasks and projects) in a neat and orderly way, making sure everything is well-planned and easy to find.

 - **our**: is a possessive pronoun.
 It shows that something belongs to or is related to a group that includes the speaker

-- **outdoor** means activities done outside.
+- **outdoor**: means activities done outside.
 Example: `Outdoor activities involve hiking and gardening.`

-- **outside** refers to the area or space that is not inside a particular building or room.
+- **outside**: refers to the area or space that is not inside a particular building or room.
 In the context of the dialogue, Sophie mentions that she saw Tom taking pictures in the area that is not inside the building.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P

-- **passion** is a big feeling of love for something.
+- **passion**: is a big feeling of love for something.
 When you have a passion for something, you really enjoy it and think it's very important.
 If someone has a passion for music, it means they love music a lot.
 In the conversation

 - **passionate about something**: when you not only like something, but also express strong emotions or feelings in relation to it.
 For example: ``I am passionate about learning languages.
 I have studied Spanish, French, Italian, Japanese, and Chinese.
 I can't wait to start another``.